HEALTH BOOKS ...

-The newly-updated fifth edition of Making the Chemotherapy Decision is available now as an e-book and includes a complete explanation of chemotherapy, and a list of some 122 drugs used in chemotherapy as well as an explanation of their most common side effects.
+The newly-updated fifth edition of Making the Chemotherapy Decision is includes a complete explanation of chemotherapy, and lists 122 drugs used in chemotherapy and explains their most common side effects.

 The fifth edition includes practical tips for handling the side effects of treatment, relevant nutritional information, new suggestions to control cancer pain and on mitigating stress, plus an introduction by famed radio host and oncologist Michael Van Scoy-Mosher, M.D.